tc39/proposal-shadowrealm/explainer.md

 ## <a name='Introduction'></a>Introduction

-Realms are a distinct global environment, with its own global object containing its own intrinsics and built-ins (standard objects that are not bound to global variables, like the initial value of Object.prototype).
+A Realm is a distinct global environment with its own global object, built-ins, and intrinsics, such as standard objects that are not bound to global variables, like the initial value of `Object.prototype`.

-The Realms API allow execution of script within an isolated [global environment record](https://tc39.es/ecma262/#sec-global-environment-records).
-Just like the the Global Environment Record, each new realm will provide the [bindings for built-in globals](https://tc39.es/ecma262/#table-7), properties of the [global object](https://tc39.es/ecma262/#sec-global-object), and for all top-level declarations that occur within the Realm's Script.
+Each new Realm from the Realms API has a specific [Global Environment Record](https://tc39.es/ecma262/#sec-global-environment-records) providing the [bindings for built-in globals](https://tc39.es/ecma262/#table-7), properties of the [global object](https://tc39.es/ecma262/#sec-global-object) and a top-level declaration model that occur within the Realm's Script.

+Code can be evaluated and executed within the Realm's Environment Record and Execution Context.

-The Realms API does not create - or rely on - a new executing thread.
-New realms will not behave like different [Agents](https://tc39.es/ecma262/#sec-agents).
-Although, the Realms API offers a way to import modules asynchronously, just like the `import()` expression, following the same design patterns.
-It also offers a way to execute code synchronously, through regular evaluation built-ins.
+The Realms API offers a way to import modules asynchronously, just like the `import()` expression, following the same design patterns.
+It does not restrict code to be synchronously executed through regular evaluation built-ins (e.g. `eval` and `Function`).
+The Realms will not behave like different [Agents](https://tc39.es/ecma262/#sec-agents).
+They do not create - neither rely on - multi-threading.

-Any code executed within this realm may introduce changes to global variables or built-ins, but limited to the realm global Record.
+Any code executed within a Realm may introduce changes to the Realm global variables or built-ins, limited to the Realm's Execution Context.

 ## <a name='APITypeScriptFormat'></a>API (TypeScript Format)

+This is the Realms API description in TypeScript format:

 ```ts
 declare class Realm {